Charleston Tea Garden

 Dr. Charles Shepherd, who owned the Pinehurst Tea Plantation in Summerville, South Carolina, had many years of tea triumphs.
 He even won first prize for his oolong tea at the 1904 World’s Fair.
-However, after his death in 1915, his plantation was left abandoned and overgrown.
+However, after his death in 1915, his farm was left abandoned and overgrown.

-In 1960, the Thomas J. Lipton Company purchased the Pinehurst Tea Plantation and relocated the surviving tea plants to a research facility about 20 miles south of Charleston on Wadmalaw Island, where the Charleston Tea Plantation now is.
+In 1960, the Thomas J. Lipton Company purchased the Pinehurst Tea Plantation and relocated the surviving tea plants to a research facility about 20 miles south of Charleston on Wadmalaw Island, where the Charleston Tea Garden now is.
 After 17 years of experimenting, which resulted in over 300 varieties of tea, Lipton concluded the climate and high cost of labor were prohibitive to successfully growing tea in the U.S.

 Visitors can walk through the factory and board a trolley to listen to a guide while seeing the tea plants.
 The plants bloom October to December, and the fresh leaves from the tops of the plants are harvested every 18 to 21 days from about the first week of May until late October.
 At the gift shop, free samples of hot and cold tea and a wide assortment of tea-related items are available.